New bounds and constructions for constant weighted $X$-codes: Concluding Remarks and Further Research

 \section{Concluding Remarks and Further Research}

 In this paper, we investigate the maximum number $M_w(m,d,x)$ of an $X$-code of constant weight $w$ with testing quality parameters $d$ and $x$.
-We obtain a general lower bound for $M_w(m,d,x)$ and further improve this bound for the case with $w=3$ and $x=2$.
+We obtain general lower and upper bounds for $M_w(m,d,x)$ and further improve the lower bound for the case with $w=3$ and $x=2$.
 Using tools from additive combinatorics and finite fields, we also obtain some explicit constructions for cases $d=3,7$ and $x=2$, which improve the corresponding general lower bounds.
 Moreover, we study a special class of $(m,n,1,2)$ $X$-codes of constant weight $3$ which can also detect many erroneous bits if there is at most one $X$.

-We summarize our lower bounds for $M_w(m,d,x)$ in the following table, and for convenience, we also include the best known corresponding upper bounds.
+We summarize our lower bounds for $M_w(m,d,x)$ in Table \ref{table1}, and for convenience, we also include the best known corresponding upper bounds.

-Although many works have been done about bounding $M_w(m,n,d,x)$, in most cases, the gaps between the upper bounds and the lower bounds are still quite large.
+Although many works have been done about bounding $M_w(m,d,x)$, in most cases, the gaps between the upper bounds and the lower bounds are still quite large.
 For cases $d=3$, $x=2$ and $w=3$, constructions given by Theorem \ref{lwbforcwxc} narrow the gaps between the upper bounds and the lower bounds to an $\varepsilon$ over the exponent.
 We expect methods from other aspects can provide some better constructions.